dbvideostriketeam/wubloader/INSTALL.md

 By default the `downloader`, `restreamer`, `backfiller`, `cutter`, `thrimshim` and `nginx` services of the wubloader will be run.
 To change which services are run edit the `enabled` object in `docker-compose.jsonnet`.
 A complete wubloader set up also requires one and only one `database` service (though having a backup database is a good idea) and one and only one `sheetsync` service.

-### Database setup

-When setting up a database node, a number of database specific options can be set.

-* `database_path`, the local path to save the database to.
-If this directory is empty then the database setups scripts will be run to create a new database.
-Otherwise, the database container will load the database stored in this folder.
-* `db_args.user`, `db_args.password`, the username and password for the database user that the rest of the wubloader will connect to.
-* `db_super_user`, `super_password`, the username and password for the database superuser that is only accessible from the local machine.
-* `db_replication_user`, `db_replication_password`, the username and password for the database user other nodes can connect as to replicate the database.
-If `db_replication_user` is an empty string, remote replication will be disabled.
-* `db_standby`, If true this database node will replicate the database node given by `db_args.host`.

-It is recommended that the passwords be changed from the defaults in production.
-A database node needs to expose its database on a port.
-By default this is `5432` but the port exposed to the outside can be changed in the `ports` object.

 ## Running the wubloader

 To start the wubloader, simply run